VORtech Blog

 2025-05-06

-Building with Legacy Software: Lessons from 15 Years of Evolution and Optimization
+Building on Legacy Software: Lessons from 15 Years of Evolution and Optimization

 We would like to share some of the experiences we've had over the past 15 years working on critical software with a complex legacy component.
 It dates back to the 1980s and has evolved into a powerful system packed with domain knowledge and smart algorithms.
 Its "killer feature" is its ability to handle complex geometries.
 Over the years, the program has more than proven its value.